-There are different ways to accept service of process.
-One way a defendant may voluntarily accept service of process is by signing the proof of service before an authorized officer.
-Another way a party may voluntarily accept service is by executing a notarized writing specifying intent to accept a particular process.
-A party may also voluntarily waive service of process.
-She can do this by executing a notarized writing specifying intent to waive any particular process.
+There are various methods to accept service of process:

+- 1. A defendant may voluntarily accept service of process by signing the proof of service before an authorized officer. - 2.
+A party may voluntarily accept service by executing a notarized writing specifying intent to accept a particular process. - 3.
+A party may voluntarily waive service of process by executing a notarized writing specifying intent to waive any particular process.

-If the defendant complies with any of these three methods than it is legally the same as if an authorized person has personally served the process on the defendant.
+If the defendant complies with any of these three methods, it is legally the same as if an authorized person has personally served the process on the defendant.
 Unless a defendant has filed an answer, a court may then enter any order or decree without further notice.

-The plaintiff may request that the defendant waive service of process when he notifies the defendant of the commencement of the divorce suit.
+The plaintiff may request the defendant waive service of process when he notifies the defendant of the commencement of the divorce suit.
 The complaint can be sent along with a notice that incorporates the request for waiver.
 It will also provide information about the consequences if the defendant does not comply with the request.
 Plaintiff should use the form provided from the Office of the Executive Secretary of the Supreme Court of Virginia to accompany the complaint.

 It is important to note that it is the defendant's duty to avoid unnecessary costs of serving process and if she fails to comply with a request for waiver without good cause, the court will impose the costs incurred from serving process on her.
-(Cautioned should be used by Counsel when deciding whether to use this service of process procedure)